 It is important to remember that statistics on how many people survive this type of cancer are an estimate.
 The estimate comes from data based on thousands of people with this cancer in the United States each year.
 So, your own risk may be different.
 Doctors cannot say for sure how long anyone will live with NHL.
 Also, experts measure the survival statistics every 5 years.
 This means that the estimate may not show the results of better diagnosis or treatment available for less than 5 years.
 Learn more about understanding statistics.

-Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2014.
+Statistics adapted from the American Cancer Society’s publication, Cancer Facts & Figures 2016, and the ACS website.

 The next section in this guide is Medical Illustrations.
 It offers drawings of body parts often affected by this disease.
 Or, use the menu on the left side of your screen to choose another section to continue reading this guide.